rachitnigam/rachitnigam.com/content/post/racket-advance-features.md

 +++

+Racket is a descendant of the LISP family of programming languages characterized by it's strong focus on abstractions and metaprogramming capabilities.
+Most blog posts on Racket tend to focus on Racket's metaprogramming capabilities but Racket also has a lot of interesting abstractions outside the macro system that make it easier to program in.

-Racket is a wonderful and interesting programming language that's well worth understanding.
-Since Racket has a lot of interesting language concepts, I'm writing some of the ones I commonly encounter.
-This post assumes that you have some you are somewhat comfortable with reading s-expression syntax and a vague understanding of what the #lang racket at the top of the file means.
+This post assumes that you are comfortable reading LISP's s-expression syntax and have some understanding of the basic constructs in the language.
+I recommend reading this [quick introduction to Racket](https://docs.racket-lang.org/quick/) if you want to get a sense of the language features.

 This is by no means a complete introduction to Racket.
-The goal of the post is to introduce some interesting concepts in Racket and link to external resources for a more in depth reading.
+The goal of the post is to introduce these abstractions in Racket and link to external resources for a more in-depth reading.

 ### Macros